daradeepak/Single-image-dehazing-using-dark-channel-prior/README.md

 # Image-Dehazing

 # Installing the required dependencies:
-Go to SourceCode folder then run pip install -r requirements.txt
+Go to SourceCode folder and run pip install -r requirements.txt to install required dependencies

 # Run the code
 python demo.py <path_to_input_image>